toenuff/PSHZookeeper/README.md

 An interpreted language created by Microsoft that is built on and taps into the .NET framework.

 ## Why?
-The intention of this project is to abstract the creation of the code that connects to and watches zookeeper objects into PowerShell module.
-It is also a great example of how amazing PowerShell is as a language and it proves that you can write full-fledged applications using the PowerShell interpreter.
+The intention of this project is to abstract the creation of the code that connects to and watches zookeeper objects into via PowerShell module.
+It is also a great example of how amazing PowerShell is as a language and it proves that you can write full-fledged applications using PowerShell.
 Having access to DSC and the automation cmdlets within Windows PowerShell provides a lot of potential for clustering and creating dynamic farms of applications that may otherwise not be possible out of the box.

 # Getting Started